VCCT-MAST5112-2025-G2/Christoffelschefbook/README.md

 5. Clicking the button will show the form the user has to fill in to be able to add the meal into the menu.
 6. Before saving the meal into the menu the user will have to select whether the meal is a starter, main or dessert,
 7. After saving the meal an alert will pop up telling the user how many meals are now in the menu.
+8. Now that the meal is added to the menu the user also has the ability to remove any meal of their choice.
+9. After selecting the meal they want to get rid the meal will be excluded off the menu.
+10. The customer will able to use the filter page, which consists of different filiter options, such as cheapest to most expensive/ most expensive to cheapest or the user can filter using the meals category.

 # Documentation
 ![WhatsApp Image 2025-10-21 at 21 44 17](https://github.com/user-attachments/assets/38e4c95d-1245-4730-a82b-c0788e88baa2)
 ![WhatsApp Image 2025-10-21 at 21 44 17 (1)](https://github.com/user-attachments/assets/740255d8-8cd4-4cfe-87ba-40fdbd778c5e)